EveryOneIsGross/scratchTHOUGHTS/README.md

     "find {oxygenmask}, do not repeat yourself think step by step." / "Proceed and show me the solution in a single codeblock."
 ```
 ---

+211023

+RIP YOUTUBE

+The transcripts from yt's I can pull w/ python r absent punctuation,,, probs a bug or me not defining something.
+THO! it's more fun to have the agent get a buzzy string of ranked revelent matchs, flowing as run on sentences for "topic memory" from the videos.
+It works fine for a vibe chat while watching the downloaded video that has subtitles.
+Just name yr project folder, if it exisits chat away with embedded transcripts while watching the video offline w/ subtitles. #endoftheinternet

+---